United States : Safety by City

 NATURAL DISASTERS RISK : MEDIUM

-The country of Utah where Salt Lake City is situated has been through several terrible natural disasters over the years, from floods and mudslides to avalanches and snowstorms, and even tornadoes.
+The state of Utah where Salt Lake City is situated has been through several terrible natural disasters over the years, from floods and mudslides to avalanches and snowstorms, and even tornadoes.
 It's hard to determine what disaster could hit which area but in case of emergency, follow the authorities' advice.

 MUGGING RISK : LOW